Coming of Age Day: Eligibility

-Due to the Happy Monday system, there were some people who were still 19 years old at the Coming of Age Ceremony for the year, but they would become 21 years old at the Ceremony of the following year.
-For example, as shown in the January 2001 calendar, a person born on the second Monday, January 12, 1981 was still 19 years old on the Coming of Age Day (January 8, 2001), but the same person became 21 years old on the Day in 2002.
+Due to the Happy Monday system, there were some people who were still 19 years old at the Coming of Age Ceremony for the year, but they would become 21 years old at the ceremony of the following year.
+For example, as shown in the January 2001 calendar, a person born on the second Monday, January 12, 1981, was still 19 years old on the Coming of Age Day (January 8, 2001), but the same person became 21 years old on the Day in 2002.
 The same problem occurred for those born between January 10–13 in 1992 and January 9–13 in 1998.

-Additionally, in Sapporo City, Hokkaido and Hiroshima City, Hiroshima Prefecture, the calendar year system was used in which those who reached their 20th birthday between January 1 and December 31 of the past year were eligible to participate in the Coming of Age Ceremony.
-This system has been switched to the school-age system since 2000, however.
+Additionally, in Sapporo and Hiroshima, the calendar year system was used in which those who reached their 20th birthday between January 1 and December 31 of the past year were eligible to participate in the Coming of Age Ceremony.
+This system has been switched to the school-age system since 2000.

 Until the 1960s, more than half of the new adults were working youths who had already entered society.
 However, since the 1970s, the number of students entering universities and vocational schools has increased, while the number of junior high school and high school graduates finding employment has decreased.
 Consequently, the ratio of students (rather than working youth) to all new adults has been increasing year by year.

 The Statistics Bureau of the Ministry of Internal Affairs and Communications estimated the population of new adults in January 2020 to be 1.22 million.
 Its percentage in comparison to the total population had been below 1% for 10 consecutive years.
 The participation of people from other countries, such as technical intern trainees and international students, has also been increasing.
-In 2020, Shiogama City, Miyagi Prefecture sent out invitations in Indonesian, Vietnamese, English, and Easy Japanese.
+In 2020, the city of Shiogama sent out invitations in Indonesian, Vietnamese, English, and simplified Japanese.
 The city had 30 foreign-born participants in 2019, about 6% of the total participating adults.

 Business

 In recent years, fewer Japanese people have worn kimonos.
-Since many participants wear expensive kimonos for the Ceremony, the kimono industry promote kimonos.
+Since many participants wear expensive kimonos for the ceremony, the kimono industry promote kimonos.
 However, because kimonos are so expensive, many participants end up renting them or using those handed down from their mothers.

-The Ceremony is also a good opportunity for the beauty industry, which dresses, makes up, and hairdos for the attendees.
-They host makeup workshops for those who begin wearing makeup earnestly and sell cosmetic products.
-Even photo studios, where attendees take commemorative pictures after being decorously dressed, will focus on advertising.
-Competition for customers has become zealous in related businesses.
+The ceremony also represents a significant commercial opportunity for the beauty industry.
+Businesses involved in clothing, cosmetics, and hairstyling provide services for attendees, including makeup workshops for those beginning to wear makeup more regularly, as well as the sale of cosmetic products.
+Photo studios offering commemorative photography for formally dressed participants also intensify their advertising efforts during this period.
+As a result, competition among related industries has become increasingly intense.

-In 2018, Harenohi, a company that sells furisode (long-sleeved kimono) in Yokohama and other cities, abruptly shut down its business on January 8, the Coming of Age Ceremony day.
-This incident caused an uproar because those who had made reservations to purchase or rent a furisode from the company were unable to wear it, and some had to cancel their participation in the Ceremony.
+In 2018, Harenohi, a company that sells (long-sleeved kimono) in Yokohama and other cities, abruptly shut down its business on January 8, the Coming of Age Ceremony day.
+This incident caused an uproar because those who had made reservations to purchase or rent a from the company were unable to wear it, and some had to cancel their participation in the ceremony.